Novel coronavirus deaths top 2,200 as number of new cases in China rises again - Local News 8

 The number of cases in South Korea has soared, from 28 a week ago to at least 156 as of Friday morning.
 The outbreak there is centered around the southern city of Daegu.

 Among the 52 new cases, 39 are linked to the Shincheonji Church of Jesus, The Temple of the Tabernacle of the Testimony.
-South Korean authorities Thursday were seeking to question more than 1,000 church members who attended a service with one of the recently confirmed cases.
+South Korean authorities Thursday were seeking to question more than 1,000 members of the religious group who attended a service with one of the recently confirmed cases.

 Daegu’s mayor asked the congregation and their family members to self-quarantine at home.